 - Independents: students who show proof of maintaining financial independence for at least two years prior to submission of request to live off campus.

-Requests for exemption of the residency requirement should be made to the Office of Residence Life by December 1 if appealing for the spring semester and July 1 if appealing for the fall semester.
+Requests for exemption of the residency requirement should be made to the Office of Residence Life by Dec.
+1 if appealing for the spring semester and July 1 if appealing for the fall semester.
+Please contact us at email@example.com or 716.286.8566 or stop by our office in O’Shea Hall if you are planning to move off-campus.